jr-marquez/Workshop_Confluent/labs/02_Setup-Env.md

 In this exercise, you will be setting up a Confluent Cloud Cluster that you will be able to use for the rest of the course.

+If you don't have a Confluent Cloud account please do so:

+>Create a Confluent Cloud account : https://confluent.cloud
+>You can use https://temp-mail.org/es/ to generate random emails, please remember the email address.

 ### Create a New Environment
 In this first part we will create a new environment isolated from the rest of the course .